Haringghan History, Family Crest & Coats of Arms

 Early History of the Haringghan family

 This web page shows only a small excerpt of our Haringghan research.
-Another 197 words (14 lines of text) covering the years 1166, 1190, 1450, 1453, 1457, 1479, 1483, 1491, 1508, 1574, 1750, 1628, 1704, 1693, 1757, 1747 and 1757 are included under the topic Early Haringghan History in all our PDF Extended History products and printed products wherever possible.
+Another 197 words (14 lines of text) covering the years 1166, 1190, 1450, 1453, 1457, 1479, 1483, 1491, 1508, 1574, 1750, 1628, 1704, 1693, 1757, 1747, 1757, 1628, 1585, 1589, 1599, 1582, 1644, 1693, 1757 and 1693 are included under the topic Early Haringghan History in all our PDF Extended History products and printed products wherever possible.

 Haringghan Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Haringghan has appeared include Herring, Herrin, Hering and others.

 Early Notables of the Haringghan family (pre 1700)

 Another 75 words (5 lines of text) are included under the topic Early Haringghan Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Haringghan family to the New World and Oceana
+Migration of the Haringghan family

-at great expense in ships that were overcrowded and full of disease.
+At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
+Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Haringghan arrived in North America very early: Christopher Hering arrived in Philadelphia in 1783 along with George and Jacob; Joseph Herring settled in Barbados in 1635; Simon Herring settled in Virginia in 1663.